Where To Stay In Chiang Mai: Our Favorite Areas & Hotels 2022

 Viangbua Mansion – $$

-You can’t go wrong with a stay at Viangbua Mansion in the heart of Chiang Mai.
-The staff there are so friendly and they’ll likely remember your name by the end of your stay.
+One of the best Chiang Mai hotels, you can’t go wrong with a stay at Viangbua Mansion in the heart of the city.
+The staff there are so friendly and offer attentive room service, they’ll likely remember your name by the end of your stay.

-At Viangbua Mansion, you’ll stay in a newly renovated and spacious room.
+At Viangbua Mansion, the rooms are spacious and gorgeous with high ceilings.
+All the guest rooms have been newly renovated.
 You can also take advantage of the onsite gym because, let’s just say that exercising outside in Thailand temperatures can be utterly defeating.

 Treevana Club Chiangmai – $$$